History of the nude in art: Impressionism

-Subsequently, the so-called post-impressionists were a series of artists who, starting from the new technical discoveries made by the impressionists, reinterpreted them in a personal way, opening different ways of development of great importance for the evolution of art in the twentieth century.
-Thus, more than a certain style, post-impressionism was a way of grouping diverse artists of different sign.
-Paul Cézanne structured the composition in geometric forms (cylinder, cone and sphere), in an analytical synthesis of reality, a precursor of cubism.
+Subsequently, the so-called post-impressionists were a group of artists who, building on the new technical discoveries made by the impressionists, reinterpreted them in their own ways, opening new avenues of development of great importance for the evolution of art in the twentieth century.
+Thus, more than a certain style, post-impressionism was a way of grouping diverse artists of different signs.
+Paul Cézanne structured the composition in geometric forms (cylinder, cone, and sphere), in an analytical synthesis of reality, a precursor of cubism.
 He treated the nude as a landscape or still life, as an expression of the relationship between volumes of color immersed in light, as in his Bathers (1879–1882) of the Petit-Palais in Paris.
-Paul Gauguin experimented with depth, giving a new value to the pictorial plane, with flat colors of symbolic character.
+Paul Gauguin experimented with depth, giving new value to the pictorial plane through flat colors of symbolic character.
 After some beginnings in pointillism (Study of a Nude, 1880) and a stay in Pont-Aven with the Nabis (The Yellow Christ, 1889), his stay in Tahiti helped him to recreate a world of primitive placidity where nudity was contemplated naturally, as can be seen in I Raro te Oviri (1891), Loss of Innocence (1891), Tahitian Eve (1892), Two Tahitian Women on the Beach (1892), Woman at Sea (1892), Manao tupapau (1892), The Moon and the Earth (1893), Otahí or Solitude (1893), Delicious Day (1896), The Mango Woman (1896), Where Do We Come From?
 What Are We?
 Where Are We Going?
-(1897), Vairumati (1897), Nevermore (1897), And the gold of their bodies (1901), etc. Henri de Toulouse-Lautrec, in contrast to the stylized nudes of the academic salons, studied the female figure in its most crude carnality, without ignoring the body's own imperfections, with a preference for circus and music hall scenes, or bohemian and brothel environments: Fat Marie (1884), Woman Pulling Up Her Stockings (1894), The Medical Inspection (1894), The Two Friends (1894–1895), La Toilette (1896), Woman Lifting Her Shirt (1901), etc. Vincent van Gogh was the author of works of strong drama and interior exploration, with sinuous and dense brushstrokes, intense color, deforming reality, to which he gave a dreamlike air.
+(1897), Vairumati (1897), Nevermore (1897), And the gold of their bodies (1901), etc. Henri de Toulouse-Lautrec, in contrast to the stylized nudes of the academic salons, studied the female figure in its most crude carnality, without ignoring the body's own imperfections, with a preference for circus and music hall scenes, or bohemian and brothel environments: Fat Marie (1884), Woman Pulling Up Her Stockings (1894), The Medical Inspection (1894), The Two Friends (1894–1895), La Toilette (1896), Woman Lifting Her Shirt (1901), etc. Vincent van Gogh was the author of works of strong drama and interior exploration, with sinuous, dense brushstrokes, intense color, and a distortion of reality that gave him a dreamlike air.
 He painted a few nudes, most of them in Paris in 1887: Female nude lying down, Female nude on a bed, Female nude seen from the back.

 Eternal Springtime (1886–1890), one of the scenes from The Kiss, by Auguste Rodin, Musée Rodin, Paris.